aiven/devportal/docs/products/cassandra/howto/enable-cross-cluster-replication.rst

 Limitations
 '''''''''''

+..
+To be replaced with the link to the CCR concept article - the Limitation section

 * Enabling CCR on an existing service is only possible if this service has ``NetworkTopologyStrategy`` set as a replication strategy for all distributed keyspaces.
 * Each of the services in the CCR pair needs to be hosted on a different datacenter.
-* Two CCR peer services need to share one service plan and the same amount of dynamic disk space.
+* Two CCR peer services need to use an identical service plan and the same amount of dynamic disk space.

 Tools
 '''''